afrid0315/aws-azure-devops-interview_questions/docker.md

 #### 3. What is docker networks?
 **Answer.** Docker Networks are vital for defining communication patterns, ensuring proper isolation, and facilitating containerized application deployment.

+#### 4. How the port forwading is done in docker?
+**Answer.**
+``
+docker run -p 8080:80 my-web-app
+``
+This command forwards traffic from port 8080 on the host to port 80 in the container.
+Now, accessing http://localhost:8080 on the host system will be directed to the web application running on port 80 inside the container.
+Port forwarding enables communication between the host and containerized applications.